 UPDATED: May 18, 2017, 3:17 p.m.
 EDT

-[PeterPaul.ca] — New York Mayor Bill de Blasio confirmed that one person is dead and another 22 people injured after a car rammed into a group of pedestrians in Times Square on Thursday.
+NEW YORK [PeterPaul.ca] — New York Mayor Bill de Blasio confirmed one dead and another 22 people injured after a car rammed into a group of pedestrians in Times Square on Thursday.

-The dead victim was not identified but an update from New York’s Mayor’s Office via Twitter said that it was a young woman.
+The dead victim was not identified but an update from the New York Mayor’s Office on Twitter said that it was a young woman.

 The crash happened at W 45th Street and Broadway according to the FDNY who confirmed that four victims were in critical condition, three were in serious condition and 15 were classified as less serious.